fumin-guo/Pulmonary-MRI-and-CT-biomarker-framework/ReadMe.txt

 3) test demos for each biomarker module and commonly used Matlab functionalities (these .m files needs to be added to Matlab path).

-Please refer to the "RunMe.txt" in each folder for specific components...
+Please refer to the "RunMe.txt" in each folder for specific components.